Swifty

 Extortionate price, custom made

-Due to my size.
+due to my size.

-In a rush that day, my Mum shouted at me, I had a college place appointment and she nagged me, non stop, to attend.
-Her hair was tied up into an aggressive top knot, finished with a scrunchy.
-When she wears her hair like that there is no reasoning with her, she is in destruct mode.
-She screamed in my room once, then downstairs further more.
-Then she came back into my room once more to shriek at full pitch.
-Hurling a black puffer jacket at me, the one she had brought for me last Christmas but I had never worn.
-She used to get me things I liked, clothes like you wear, your albums and posters, but last year this ceased.
-Diddly I wanted for Crimbo, no fringe tops, sequin skirts, or glitter dust puffs.
-That point onward I haven’t been able to utter a word about you in her company, she abruptly changes the subject and demands ‘No more’
+In a rush that day, my mum shouted at me.
+I had a college place appointment and she nagged me, non-stop, to attend.
+Her hair was tied into an aggressive topknot, finished with a scrunchie.
+When she wears her hair like that there is no reasoning with her; she is in destruct mode.
+She screamed in my room once, then downstairs furthermore.
+Then she came back into my room again to shriek at full pitch, hurling a black puffer jacket at me, the one she’d bought last Christmas but I’d never worn.
+She used to get me things I liked: clothes like you wear, your albums and posters.
+But last year this ceased.
+Diddly I wanted for Crimbo.
+No fringe tops, sequin skirts, or glitter dust puffs.
+From that point onward I haven’t been able to utter a word about you in her company; she abruptly changes the subject and demands “No more.”

 It was actually she who got me into you.
-The first song I can recall, ‘We are never getting back together’ blasting through the room we shared in the mixed accommodation unit.
-She had split up from another short term relationship and played it constantly after the break up.
-It wasn’t from my Dad, I never met him, well I have but I was too young to recall.
-I remember the doors banging a lot in the old house from all the floors and we used to go to Grandma’s heaps and there was a garden we could sit out in on warm days.
+The first song I recall: We Are Never Getting Back Together blasting through the room we shared in the mixed accommodation unit.
+She had split from another short-term relationship and played it constantly after the break-up.
+It wasn’t from my dad.
+I never met him.
+Well, I have, but I was too young to recall.
+I remember doors banging in the old house, from all the floors, and going to Grandma’s heaps, and a garden where we could sit on warm days.
 We were given the house we have now before I started school.

 I went to the college place interview, but there was no need for me to be there.
 The only thing I want to study is you.

-What your mother and Father do.
+What your mother and father do.

-Every vacation you ever went on.
+Every vacation you ever took.

-Your favoured ice cream
+Your favoured ice cream.

-I don’t usually dress this dramatically,
+I don’t usually dress this dramatically.

 Typically, trousers as well.